Winston-Lin/dziganto.github.io/_posts/2018-5-25-Introduction-to-Time-Series.md

 ### Residuals
 ![Residuals](/assets/images/residuals.png?raw=true){: .center-image }

 Now that you have the big picture, let's look at the nuts and bolts.
-I'll show you how I created the data above, how to create the plots shown above, and how to decompose a time series model in Python.
+I'll show you how I created the data above, how to create derivatives of the plots shown above, and how to decompose a time series model in Python.

 # Create Time Series Data
 Time series data is data that is measured at equally-spaced intervals.
 Think of a sensor that takes measurements every minute.